From Input to Impact: Rockford Park DistrictShares Progress on Citizen-Driven Priorities

 2025 Highlights Regarding Neighborhood Parks, a Top Priority Based on Citizen Feedback

-• Alpine Meadows Park reopened following in-house construction improvements that transformed the park with new amenities designed to serve neighborhood families and youth.
+Alpine Meadows Park reopened following in-house construction improvements that transformed the park with updated amenities designed to serve neighborhood families and youth.

 2025 Highlights Regarding Infrastructure Investments for Regional and Destination Facilities

-• A $7.5 million expansion of Clarence Hicks Sports Complex was completed in 2025.
+A $7.5 million expansion of Clarence Hicks Sports Complex was completed in 2025.
 Phase 1 improvements included an artificial turf field and stadium with an eight-lane running track, stadium lighting, spectator area with bleacher seating for 1,000 people, and expanded parking.
-The Chicago Bears also donated turf that was once in the Walter Payton Center at Halas Hall for a warm-up area.
+The Chicago Bears also donated turf from the Walter Payton Center at Halas Hall for a warm-up area.

-• Construction also began on Project Home Base at Lindberg Park, which will create accessible baseball diamonds designed to support the Rockford Park District’s Therapeutic Recreation Buddy Sports and All-Stars programs.
+Construction also began on Home Base Fields at Darryl Lindberg Park in Loves Park, which will create accessible baseball diamonds designed to support the Rockford Park District’s Therapeutic Recreation Buddy Sports and All-Stars programs.

 2025 Highlights Regarding Community Health and Mental Wellness